Eduardoreisboattini/Programming-Languages/README.md

 #
 ## Languages Library
-Sure!
 Here is an extensive list of 300 programming languages that a programmer might consider learning to enhance their skills and knowledge:

 1. Python [![Python](https://img.shields.io/badge/-Python-blue)]
 2. JavaScript [![JavaScript](https://img.shields.io/badge/-JavaScript-yellow)]